Walking the Via de la Plata : A 1,000 km Pilgrimage Across Spain

 A Camino Journey on the Roman Road to Santiago

-The Via de la Plata is one of Europe’s great long-distance pilgrimages - a path of stone and story stretching from the vibrant streets of Seville to the sacred square of Santiago de Compostela.
+The Via de la Plata is one of Europe’s great long-distance pilgrimages - a path of stone and history stretching from the vibrant streets of Seville to the sacred square of Santiago de Compostela.
 For over a thousand kilometres, this route follows ancient Roman roads, medieval tracks, and rural pathways through the quiet heart of Spain.

 Why Walk the Via de la Plata?